Reviewing Liberty Expedia Holdings Inc. (LEXEA)'s and Akamai Technologies Inc. (NASDAQ:AKAM)'s results | New Business Observer

 Liquidity

-Liberty Expedia Holdings Inc.’s Current Ratio is 0.7 while its Quick Ratio is 0.7.
-On the competitive side is, Akamai Technologies Inc. which has a 3.2 Current Ratio and a 3.2 Quick Ratio.
-Akamai Technologies Inc. is better positioned to pay off short and long-term obligations compared to Liberty Expedia Holdings Inc.
+The Current Ratio and Quick Ratio of Liberty Expedia Holdings Inc. are 0.7 and 0.7 respectively.
+Its competitor Akamai Technologies Inc.’s Current Ratio is 3.2 and its Quick Ratio is 3.2.
+Akamai Technologies Inc. can pay off short and long-term obligations better than Liberty Expedia Holdings Inc.

 Analyst Ratings

-The following table given below contains the ratings and recommendations for Liberty Expedia Holdings Inc. and Akamai Technologies Inc.
+In next table is given Liberty Expedia Holdings Inc. and Akamai Technologies Inc.’s ratings and recommendations.

 |Sell Ratings